 1994 San Agustín Expedition

 The purpose of of the MK4, and the reason for the sustained R&D effort, was to equip a team for a major exploration assault on the underwater tunnels at -1353 m in the Sotano de San Agustín, on Mexico’s Huautla Plateau.
-Previous efforts with high pressure open circuit composite systems (see above) had reached the limits of that technology in large “going” tunnel.
+Previous efforts with high pressure open circuit composite systems had reached the limits of that technology in large “going” tunnels.
 Only a radical technology advance could open that frontier.
 Equipped with nine MK4 rigs, an international team of 44 explorers, led by Stone, arrived on the Huautla plateau in February of 1994.
 During the course of the following 4-1/2 months the team explored to a depth of -1475 m (at the time, the 4th deepest point reached by humans inside the planet) and a distance of 7 kilometers from the nearest entrance.
 Importantly, 600 meters of that distance, beginning at the -1353m level, was through a 30 meter deep underwater tunnel.
 A total of 22 MK4 missions were conducted during the expedition, many with return-to-safe-haven times exceeding 90 minutes.
 During the entire project only 1400 liters of oxygen and 2500 liters of heliox gas were used.
+(Read more at the San Agustín expedition page at the USDCT website.)

 The expedition itself was epic in scale and drama.
 National Geographic Magazine carried a feature story on the project in their September 1995 issue.
 The MK4 PLSS had proven itself to be remarkably survivable.
 From a technical standpoint one of the most impressive incidents of the expedition occurred when the lead team of Bill Stone and Barbara am Ende were returning from Camp 6 from the 7-day final push.
 As they were gearing up and into their pre-dive checklist, the main programmable display on Stone’s MK4 went dead.
 In the process of descending 92 shafts and traversing 3,000 meters of ropes the rebreathers had taken an incredible beating.
 The cable leading to Stone’s display had partially unscrewed.
 This was enough to allow a few drops of water to enter the LCD unit electronics and short it out.
 This, however, was not the end of the story.
 After performing a self-diagnostic test the remaining two onboard computers detected the problem, voted the wrist display unit out of the system, and took control.
 The head-up display flickered momentarily and came up 4×4 green, an indicator that all systems were up and running on automated closed-cycle control.
 The return dive was conducted without further incident.